Jodicooli/GraphRAG/documentation/README.faiss.md

 ---

 ## How It Works in This Project
-1. When the project starts, a list of all movie titles is encoded using all-MiniLM-L6-v2 from sentence-transformers
+1. When the project starts, movie data (title, plot, actors, directors, genres, etc.) is extracted from Neo4j and combined into a textual representation for each movie.

+2. The combined movie text is encoded into embeddings using the all-MiniLM-L6-v2 model from Sentence-Transformers.

-2. Embeddings are stored and indexed with FAISS
+3. The embeddings are indexed and stored with FAISS for efficient similarity search.

-3. When a user asks a question, we encode the query and retrieve the top K most similar movies
+4. When a user asks a question, the query is encoded into an embedding, and the top K most similar movies are retrieved by searching the FAISS index.

 ```
-def find_similar_movies(query, k=50, min_similarity=0.3):
+def find_similar_movies(query, k=50, min_similarity=0.6):
     """Find similar movies using FAISS & return their Neo4j IDs with better filtering."""
     query_embedding = model.encode([query]).astype('float32')

-    D, I = index.search(query_embedding, k=k)  # D = distances, I = indexes
+    D, I = index.search(query_embedding, k=k)

     relevant_movies = []
     for dist, idx in zip(D[0], I[0]):
-        if idx == -1:  # FAISS returns -1 if no match is found
+        if idx == -1:
             continue
-        if dist < min_similarity:  # Filter out weak matches
+        if dist < min_similarity:
             continue

         relevant_movies.append(movies[idx]["id"])